TurboGears/tg2docs/docs/turbogears/authentication.rst

 authentication layer with ``sa_auth.*`` keys in ``{yourproject}.config.app_cfg.base_config.update_blueprint(...)``.

+For a complete reference of authentication configuration options, see :ref:`Authentication <config-options>`.

 The available directives are all optional and are configured with the ``sa_auth.`` prefix: